Coronation Street axes yet another star after ‘cash crisis’

 In the last few weeks, the series, which began in 1960, has seen big change in front of the cameras following the departure of Gail Platt actor Helen Worth and Luca Toolan, whose character Mason Radcliffe was killed off in heartbreaking scenes that aired on Monday (6 January).

-However, there is big change going on behind the cameras, also, with Sue Devaney (Debbie Webster) and Sue Cleaver (Eileen Grimshaw) set to leave the soap in 2025.
+There are also big changes going on behind the cameras, with Sue Devaney (Debbie Webster) and Sue Cleaver (Eileen Grimshaw) set to leave the soap in 2025.

 Smith, who was a contestant on ITV2’s Celebrity Big Brother reboot in 2024, told his fans: “Autumn last year I was told that Craig Tinker’s time on the cobbles is to come to an end in 2025.